7 Regrets People Have Before Dying

 This is why, to live a regretless life, you have to learn from other people’s lives.
 You have to closely observe them, and even outright ask them about their regrets so that you can avoid those mistakes.
 Start doing that for yourself.

-Meanwhile, I did it for myself, and I recognized 7 common late-in-life regrets of people around me that I’d like to share with you in this article.
+Meanwhile, I did it for myself, and I recognized 7 common late-in-life regrets of people around me that I’d like to share with you.

 RELATED: The 5 Most Common Life Regrets (As Told By People Who Are Dying)

-Here are 7 regrets most people have on their deathbeds:
+Here are 7 regrets people have before dying:

 What I've learned over the years is that if you let them, everyone around you will try to manipulate you.
 Even, and especially, your parents.
 Of course, their intention might be good.
 However, the result rarely is.

 Since we were children, we were told to obey our parents and teachers.
-Disobedience was a mark that you’re not a good kid.
+Not doing so was a mark that you’re not a good kid.
 Hence, some kids hate disappointing their parents.
 This is why, they rarely rebel, irrespective of what they want.

 Remember, you owe your parents a lot, but not your whole life.
 Live the life you want to live, not what your parents want you to live.